w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

   One can decide to modify the price of a collection's items as well as who can receive or buy those items.
 Time constraints are also available with `startBlock` and `endBlock` parameters.
-It is thus possible, for example, to create an automatic schedule in which holders of items in collection A will receive free NFTs from Collection X only within a specific time frame, after which holders of collection B will be able to buy NFTs from Collection X.
+It is thus possible, for example, to create a schedule in which holders of items in collection A (`HolderOf` parameter) will receive free NFTs from Collection X only within a specific time frame.
+You can then modify the parameters so that holders of collection B will be able to buy NFTs from Collection X.

 - [Smart attributes](https://github.com/paritytech/substrate/pull/12702) allow an NFT owner to grant permission to other entities (another account, an application, etc.) to update attributes of an